 Quit Claim Deeds

-If the property is being placed in a trust or is being deeded a Transfer Certificate will need to be attached in order to record the Transfer.
+If the property is being placed in a trust or is being deeded a Transfer Stamp will need to be issued in order to record the Transfer.
 If this is taking place an application will need to be submitted and a copy of the exempt paperwork signed and notarized.
-This can be brought into the Village or mailed to our office.
+This can be brought into the Village or mailed to our office with a self-addressed stamped return envelope.
 We do not accept faxed copies.